 Release date: March 4

-Why it's great: As always, going to the YouTube comments is a way to feel worse about the people who live and work in the world, while also laughing.
+Why it's great: As always, going to the YouTube comments is the best way to feel worse about the people who live and work in the world and laugh simultaneously.
 The top comments for "My Dreams Never Sleep" are particularly illuminating, as they reveal a subset of fans who particularly enjoy the "Vaginal Vortex" depicted in this video.
 Beyond that, though, there's a trippy real-world-meets-animation look that that's more Waking Life than Who Framed Roger Rabbit?, and it perfectly matches the heady vibes of Knife Knights' hypnotic beat.

 Director: Quinn Wilson